An efficient probabilistic hardware architecture for diffusion-like models: Hybrid Thermodynamic-Deterministic Machine Learning

-The embedding procedure employed in Fig.~\ref{fig:embedding} will likely be significantly improved through further study.
-One major flaw with our method is that the autoencoder and DTM are not jointly trained, which means that the embedding learned by the autoencoder may not be well-suited to the way information can flow in the DTM, given its limited connectivity.
-The problem of using a denoising chain of EBMs in latent space has been studied in the deep learning literature, and some of this work may be leveraged to solve the embedding problem discussed here~\cite{yu2022latent}.
+We should again stress that this is just a naive first attempt at a hybrid model, and we believe that further research into hybrid thermodynamic–deterministic models can lead to even more significant efficiency gains and scale this approach to larger tasks.
+For example, one major flaw of the embedding procedure employed in Fig.~\ref{fig:embedding} is that the autoencoder and DTM are not jointly trained, which means that the embedding learned by the autoencoder may not be well-suited to the way information can flow in the DTM, given its limited connectivity.
+Finding a good way to jointly train them seems like a promising future research direction.

-The models used in this article are small compared to what could be implemented using even an early probabilistic computer based on the DTCA.
-Based on the size of our RNG, it can be estimated that $\sim 10^6$ sampling cells could be fit into a $6 \times 6 \; \text{µm}$ chip (see Appendix~\ref{sec:our_rng_details}).
-In contrast, the largest DTM shown in Fig.~\ref{fig:perf} would use only around \numprint{50000} cells.